 Sean and Leigh Anne Tuohy take turns telling their story.
 Interspersed through that story are shorter chapters from Sandra Bullock (who plays Leigh Anne in The Blind Side) and Tim McGraw (who plays Sean), as well as the Tuohys’ three children.
 There’s also a section of family photographs in the middle.
 At the end of the book, the Tuohys invite readers to “discover the joy of cheerful giving for yourself” and suggest their website as a starting place.
 You can also read more about their “Popcorn Theory” in a Q&A posted on my blog earlier.

 Besides being a very good story filled with lots of humour, In A Heartbeat: Sharing the Power of Cheerful Giving really challenged me to think about my attitude toward giving.
 So often, we think that giving involves money and requires a huge effort.
 The Tuohys challenge us to consider other ways to give.
 They give of their time by tutoring and coaching just as much as they give of their money.
-Instead of trying to feed all the starving children in Africa, we can help the child next door who also doesn’t have enough to eat.
+We worry about feeding the starving children in Africa, but we can help the child next door who also doesn’t have enough to eat.

 I hope this book will help me to notice those around me who need something—and to do something to meet that need, rather than walking on.